NEW - Right Help Right Time Levels of Need

-If you are concerned about a child and feel they need further safeguarding support, check the new Right Help Right Time Levels of Need (RHRT LON).
+If you are concerned about a child and feel they need further safeguarding support, check the new Right Help Right Time Levels of Need (RHRT).
 This document provides clearly defined descriptors of need which are intended to support practitioners in identifying need and appropriate intervention.

 - HSCP Multi-Agency Referral Form (MARF)

 - Standards and guidance for multi agency referrals to children's social care

 Get support from the Multi-Agency Safeguarding Hub (MASH) or the Early Help Hub